CCST @ MIT

 CO2 Fate: Sequestration in basalt formations 1.3 miles underground

-Comments: The location has convenient rail and highway access, readily available industrial water supplies, as well as being near both a gas pipeline and high voltage lines.
+The location had convenient rail and highway access, readily available industrial water supplies, as well as being near both a gas pipeline and high voltage lines.
 There are two plants ready for construction in the Attalia Industrial Area that burn ethanol and biodiesel.
+Wallula Energy has withdrawn its request for an IGCC construction near Wallula quoting delays in DOE phase 2 pilot test.

 Other Sources and Press Release: